 About Sharmain Matlock-Turner

-Chief Financial Officer
+Chief Administrative Officer

 Kevin Satterthwaite joined the Coalition in 2009.
-Kevin oversees and manages teams responsible for the daily operations necessary to service the multiple business lines supporting the Coalition's 65 programs and 400 employees.
-These include IT, HR, Program Services, Risk Management, Facilities and Core Programs.
-A former Principal and Vice President of Information Systems at CMS Companies, a financial services and private investment banking firm with assets in excess of $1.5 billion, Kevin has worked with for-profit and nonprofit organizations, leading the implementation of innovative technology solutions that significantly increased revenues, improved business processes, and minimized costs.
+Kevin oversees and manages teams responsible for the daily administration and operations necessary to service the multiple business lines supporting the Coalition's 65 programs and 400 employees.
+These teams include Financial Management Services, Program Services, Human Resources, Information Technology, Risk Management, Facilities and Core Programs.
+A former Principal and Vice President of Information Systems at CMS Companies, a financial services and private investment banking firm with assets in excess of $2 billion.
 He successfully managed talented technical teams on critical IT projects, which resulted in improved customer service strengthening CMS's competitive positioning in the industry.

 Director of Human Resources

-Manager of Program Services
+Director of Program Services

 Karen Harvey joined the Coalition in 1999, and has over 25 years of human resource management, workforce development, and fiscal management experience in the nonprofit, corporate, and government sectors.
 At UAC, she supports the new program intake process, and provides organizational support to programs that are considered to be "in crisis" stabilizing operations and increasing program effectiveness.
 Karen also assists with the analysis, coordination, and creation of best practices for UAC program services.
 Prior to becoming Manager of Program Services, she was the Deputy Director for Workforce Development Programs and Director of the Employment, Advancement, Retention (EARN), Partnership for Jobs, and Housing and the Career Employment Program (CEP).
-Prior to joining UAC, Karen accumulated years of progressive management and human resources experience in the financial services, government, and education sectors including: Manager of New Business Development for BISYS Plan Services, a retirement plan investment firm; Manager of Human Resources for the Port Authority of New York and New Jersey; and Career Development Program Coordinator for New York University's Graduate School of Business (The Stern School).
-Karen obtained her BS in English Education from Clarion State University and her MA in Guidance and Counseling from Atlanta University.

 Director, Community and Economic Development